Joan Latchman

 Joan L. Latchman is a seismologist from Trinidad and Tobago who was the first woman to lead the University of the West Indies Seismic Research Centre.
 She was awarded the 2019 Caribbean Disaster Emergency Management Agency Council Award.

 Early life and education

 Latchman was born in Trinidad and Tobago around 1940.
-In 1972, shortly after completing her A-Levels, Latchman joined the University of the West Indies (UWI) Seismic Research Centre as a technician.
+In 1972, shortly after completing her A-Levels, Latchman joined the University of the West Indies Seismic Research Centre as a technician.
 In 1977 she started a part-time undergraduate degree in natural sciences.
 She worked on the La Soufrière volcanic eruption with Keith Rowley in 1979 and worked at the Montserrat Volcano Observatory.
 In 1982, after an earthquake swarm that occurred in the vicinity of Tobago, Latchman became interested in seismicity.
 She worked with Frank Dale Morgan, a visiting academic from Massachusetts Institute of Technology who was working at the Seismic Research Centre.
 Her early work considered the development of simple microprocessors that could convert the acoustic recordings of seismic events into digital signals that can be analysed on a computer.